 A Proven business model to be taken to different locations.
 Thus, requires a clear understanding of licensing terms involved with its intellectual properties.
-Franchise Intellectual property includes trademarks, copyrights, know-how, trade secrets, business concepts, methodologies, designs, Promotional materials, marketing systems, logos, patents, etc., The franchising concept involves more than just protection of Intellectual property rights.
+Franchise Intellectual property includes trademarks, copyrights, know-how, trade secrets, business concepts, methodologies, designs, promotional materials, marketing systems, logos, patents, etc., The franchising concept involves more than just the protection of Intellectual property rights.
 The franchise industry requires the right ecosystem.
-Also, the relationship between franchisor, franchisee and third parties involved in franchising.
+Also, the relationship between franchisor, franchisee, and third parties involved in franchising.
 The Trademark registration in multiple countries should enable a franchisor to manage and renew through centralized systems.
 The International Design system which includes registered industrial designs should enable your management to record and renew changes in multiple countries with much ease.
-Understanding the Costs associated with the Patent Protection in different countries is also important.
+Understanding the Costs associated with Patent Protection in different countries is also important.

 - Product & Trade name franchising wherein the franchisee uses the franchisor’s trade name (including trademarks) to sell franchisor’s products or services.

 - Business format franchising in which the franchisee uses the franchisor’s complete business concept (trademarks, goodwill, trade secrets, etc.,).
-So to summarise franchising is a technique of sharing systematically franchisor’s Intellectual property to distribute its products and services.
+So, to summarize franchising is a technique of sharing systematically the franchisor’s Intellectual property to distribute its products and services.